Occupational Therapy (OTD)

 OTD Program Accreditation Status

 The entry-level occupational therapy doctoral degree program has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929, (301) 652-AOTA.
 The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-The UNH Program is scheduled for on-site evaluation in the fall of 2025, prior to a May 2026 graduation.
+The UNH Program is scheduled for on-site evaluation in the fall of 2025, prior to a May 2026 graduation for the first graduating cohort.

 Academic Standards and Policies

-In addition to the academic standards outlined in the requirements for the program, students must meet professional behavior standards, which are explained in detail in the OT Department Policy and Procedure Manual, provided to all occupational therapy students during their first semester
+In addition to the academic standards above, students must meet professional behavior standards, which are explained in detail in the OT Department Policy and Procedure Manual, provided to all occupational therapy students during their first semester

 Because curriculum review and revision are undertaken annually, occupational therapy faculty work closely with students during academic advising sessions and share information about any policy and requirement changes during registration periods as well as throughout the academic year.
 Students are expected to take an active role in verifying expectations and requirements and should check with their departmental advisers each September for updated policies and requirements.
 Program requirements and policies for retention in the major are posted annually in the OT Department Policy and Procedure Manual, which is available on the OT department’s organization site on the Learning Management Platform, MyCourses.